Languages Other Than English (LOTE)

 The LOTE teaching credential enables you to teach elementary, middle school, and high school foreign language classes in California public schools.
 The credential has two major parts - subject matter (the language other than English of your choice) and pedagogy (teacher preparation courses).
 In order to demonstrate subject matter competency you must either complete a Commission-approved program or pass the appropriate CSET examinations.

-At CSULB, there are six Commission-approved subject-matter programs in Languages Other Than English: French, German, Italian, Japanese, Latin, and Spanish.
-Nevertheless, candidates who wish to become credentialed in a language other than these six may also demonstrate subject matter competence via CSET in Arabic and Mandarin and qualify for the credential program.
+At CSULB, there are five Commission-approved subject-matter programs in Languages Other Than English: French, German, Italian, Latin, and Spanish.
+Nevertheless, candidates who wish to become credentialed in a language other than these five subjects may also demonstrate subject matter competence by passing the CSET Exams in Arabic and Mandarin and qualify for the credential program.